kubernetes/kubernetes/docs/availability.md

     - Results
       - unable to stop, update, or start new pods, services, replication controller
       - existing pods and services should continue to work normally, unless they depend on the Kubernetes API
-    - Mitigations
-      - Use cloud provider best practices for improving availability of a VM, such as automatic restart and reliable storage for writeable state (GCE PD or AWS EBS volume).
-      - High-availability (replicated) APIserver is a planned feature for Kubernetes.
-Will tolerate one or more similtaneous apiserver failures.
-      - Multiple independent clusters will tolerate failure of all apiservers in one cluster.
   - Apiserver backing storage lost
     - Results
       - apiserver should fail to come up.
       - kubelets will not be able to reach it but will continute to run the same pods and provide the same service proxying.
       - manual recovery or recreation of apiserver state necessary before apiserver is restarted.
-    - Mitigations
-      - High-availability (replicated) APIserver is a planned feature for Kubernetes.
-Each apiserver has independent storage.
-Etcd will recover from loss of one member.
-Risk of total data loss greatly reduced.
-      - snapshot PD/EBS-volume periodically
   - Supporting services (node controller, replication controller manager, scheduler, etc) VM shutdown or crashes
     - currently those are colocated with the apiserver, and their unavailability has similar consequences as apiserver
     - in future, these will be replicated as well and may not be co-located